GMNQRT/whaler/README.md

 docker-compose up
 ```
 That's all folks !
-Now visit localhost:3000 and see if it works
+Now visit localhost and see if it works

 ## Without Docker